AudioBible/KJV/README.md

     JOHN 3:12 If I have told you earthly things, and ye believe not, how shall ye believe, if I tell you of heavenly things?

 How can God tell you the things of Heaven if you refuse to believe the things of this world?
 You cannot be following the real Jesus Christ if you believe in the Globe!
+You live in a fantasy world, wake up to the reality!

 # EARTH IS FLAT!
 EARTH IS NOT A GLOBE!
 JESUS CHRIST IS LORD!